What Happens When You Stop Paying Credit Cards?

 Consider debt settlement

 You can hire a debt settlement company to negotiate a debt settlement plan on your behalf.
-You will pay a fee for this service, and it can cost you 15% to 25% of what you owe.[13]
-If the company counsels you to stop making payments while it negotiates a settlement, you could incur additional late fees and interest in the meantime.
-In addition, if a settlement is reached, you may also be responsible for paying taxes on the amount you have been forgiven.[14]
+You will pay a fee for this service, and it can cost you 15% to 25% of what you owe.[11]
+If the company counsels you to quit making credit card payments while it negotiates a settlement, you could incur additional late fees and interest in the meantime.
+In addition, if a settlement is reached, you may also be responsible for paying taxes on the amount you have been forgiven.[12]

 Try credit counseling